-From August 22 to 24, 2023, Tarquti Energy and Pituvik Landholding Corporation host Sillitik in Inukjuak, the first clean energy symposium of Nunavik.
-This event marked an important milestone in the collective effort to undertake the energy transition in the region.
-The 3-day event brought together some 40 Nunavimmiut from various Nunavik communities, as well as more than 30 clean energy experts, regional leaders and government decision-makers.
+Last August, Tarquti Energy and Pituvik Landholding Corporation hosted Sillitik in Inukjuak, the first clean energy symposium of Nunavik.
+This event marked an important milestone in the collective effort to take charge of the region energy transition.
+The 3-day event brought together some 70 Nunavimmiut from various Nunavik communities, as well as more than 15 clean energy experts and government representatives.

-Highlights included enriching feedback from the Innavik project, workshops on community engagement as well as numerous participatory presentations on Nunavik energy landscape, clean energy technologies, impacts of clean energy projects and energy efficiency cases studies.
+Highlights included enriching feedback from the Innavik project, workshops on community engagement as well as numerous participatory presentations on Nunavik energy landscape, clean energy technologies, clean energy projects impact, and energy efficiency case studies.

 “Open discussions and knowledge sharing were at the heart of Sillitik.
-We are more convinced than ever that clean energy projects will be led by our people and that the region hopes that project development will involve creating value for our communities,” said Kulu Tukalak, president of Ilagiisaq’s Board of Directors and member of Tarquti’s Board of Directors.
+We are more convinced than ever that clean energy projects will be led by our people, and that the region hopes that project development will create value for our communities,” said Kulu Tukalak, president of Ilagiisaq’s Board of Directors and member of Tarquti Energy’s Board of Directors.

 Nunavik leaders come together to discuss green energy (Nunatsiaq News)